M268816/power-repo/notes/PowerApp Coding Conventions.md

 first create a new screen, then copy the yaml code form the repo, and paste it into the screen using the paste code menu item.

-The yaml code for the Init, Home, and Bug Screens have pre-configured naming conventions.
+The yaml code for the Init and Bug Report Screens have pre-configured naming conventions.
 Other yaml code should be configured with 'find and replace' to set the naming conventions appropriately.

-For example, we make an Init  and Home screen and paste the Init yaml into those screens.
-The naming conventions for these screens are already setup.
-We also need to add a production screen that will display filterable data.
-First lookup the yaml for the filterable template, and then within this template, the names of the controls need to be changed from the placeholder prefix 'xFx' to 'p' for Production.
-Use find and replace in any text editor and replace the placeholder prefix with the prefix of the Screen you are setting up.
+For example, in PowerApps make a scr_init and scr_home screen.
+Then, paste the appropriate yaml into those screens.
+The naming conventions for initialization is already setup, but then the home screen will need to have the prefix changed.
+Within this template, the names of the controls need to be changed from the placeholder prefix 'xHx' to 'h' for home.
+Use can find and replace in any text editor with any template to find and replace the prefix with the prefix of the screen you are setting up.

 ## Initialization